MarcoPPino/ledWallMapper/README.md

 - LESS MESS
 - more options to show things rather then videos. eg. shaders
 - check if sending fbo via syphon to another app works properly -> maybe theres no need for video export -> live
-- Prevent RectTransform from going <0
+- Prevent RectTransform from going <0 ✓ <br/>
+  Solution: It does scale below zero but on mouseReleased the rect is substituded with a standardized version of its own